 These Black documentaries on Netflix are a few of the black movies on Netflix that feature historical documentaries of the lives of Black and African-American people in recent history.
+Unfortunately, these Police Brutality Movies are still relevant in 2020.

 What are Black documentaries?
 They can open windows to our past.
 Through the lens of talented filmmakers, we can re-live iconic moments in history.